 “It means pain in the joints!”

 A few years ago, I reached a point where if I stood for 2 or 3 hours at a gig, my feet became very painful.
 I mentioned this “foot problem” to a retired beat policeman, and he asked if perhaps it was a SHOE problem.
 This struck a chord with me, because I have always complained that shoes are not foot-shaped, and my toes like to spread.
 On his recommendation, I tried wearing Crocs, the pain went away, and I never wear anything else on my feet now, although I unfortunately prefer the expensive soft, heavy ones.
-Please be aware that wearing looser, wider shoes means more movement for your toes, and you may get hard skin on them.
+Please be aware that wearing looser, wider shoes means more movement for your toes, but you may get hard skin on them.